ianpea/scrabble-calculator-angular/README.md

         npm start

 ## Angular Tests
-To generate test cases results for Angular, run the below command
+To generate test case results for Angular using Jasmine, run the below command

         ng test